evert/evert.github.com/_posts/2022/2022-03-04-log4j-faker-black-swan.md

 from these events is that things are actually pretty robust and correct themselves in the face of major issues.

+A counter example of the open source world, a report recently came out that [Linux developers generally fix bugs faster][4] compared to Apple, Google or Microsoft by a wide margin.

 I don't want to deny that that open source needs more funding.
 I think it's a complex issue that I don't know enough about, but If there are indeed major structural issues related to how open source is developed, we should